 dubai fountain show times

-Despite living by the Dubai Fountain for many years, I can tell you that I never got bored of seeing the stunning lit-up Dubai Fountain.
-It’s one of those views where I look and always think how incredible Dubai is.
-It is one of the most impressive fountains in the world.
+Despite living by the Dubai Fountain for many years, I never got bored of seeing the stunning lit-up Dubai Fountain.
+I always watched and thought about how incredible Dubai is.

-The fountain has been designed to be both beautiful and functional, with a complex system of pumps and nozzles that create an intricate dance of water and light.
+The fountain has a complex system of pumps and nozzles that create its intricate dance of water and light.
 The fountain is also incredibly energy-efficient, using only a fraction of the energy that other fountains of its size require.

 • The evening show starts every day at 6 pm and is every 30 minutes until 11 pm